 Put your dreams into action with Minot State

-Whether you choose to perform, teach in a private studio or classroom, or prepare for advanced studies, Minot State University will offer the education and experiences you need to prepare for your professional and personal goals.
-With programs in band, keyboard, string, guitar, voice, and music education, our students can expect to receive instruction in these specialized areas:
+Whether you choose to perform, teach in a private studio or classroom, or prepare for advanced studies, Minot State University will offer the education and experiences you need to reach your professional and personal goals.
+We offer high-quality private instruction on woodwinds, brass, percussion, keyboard, string, guitar, and voice.
+In addition, our students receive specialized instruction in:

 Career outlook